Natansal1/TestingNotifications/README.md

 3. Run the app on a connected device.

 Now, your app should be up and running, and you can start developing and testing all features!

+## Editing JAVA Files

+Go to the `push-notifications` directory
+Then `/android/src/main/java/com/hilma/plugin`
+and there you'll find all the Java files in use.
+You may edit them as you with **Don't forget - inorder to sync the changes with Android-Studio please run `npm run sync`**

 ## Contributing